 In the event of a no-deal Brexit, British nationals living in Austria would lose their right of residence under EU law.
 In this scenario, a special legal regulation will enable British nationals and their third-country family members in Austria to obtain a residence permit under the Settlement and Residence Act (Niederlassungs- und Aufenthaltsgesetz) with free access to the labour market under simplified conditions.
 See "Residency and access to the labour market".

 If you are planning to travel after Brexit and before your residence permit is issued, you should apply for the residence permit before you travel.
-When applying for the residence permit the competent authority can issue a conformation about the fact that an application has been submitted and that the applicant continues to be legally resident.
+When applying for the residence permit the competent authority can issue a confirmation about the fact that an application has been submitted and that the applicant continues to be legally resident.

 I am a British national living in Austria.
 I am planning to travel outside Austria before UK’s withdrawal date from the European Union and I will be returning to Austria after that date.
 What do I have to take into account?